jevakallio/jest-clean-console-reporter/README.md

 ## Options

-Pass options to the reporter in your jest configuration as follows:
+Pass options to the reporter in your jest configuration as follows.
+Your version of `@jest/reporters` is likely the same as your base Jest version, but it's possible that the minor version is more recent.
+You can determine your specific version by running `npm ls @jest/reporters`.

-### Using Jest 26.6.2 or newer
+### Using @jest/reporters 26.6.2 or newer

 ```js
 const jestConfig = {